-The most recent appeal decision on application 18/P/3681/FUL makes it explicit that the appeal was dismissed only because of overlooking from two bedroom windows in the east elevations (one in each house).
+The most recent appeal decision on application 18/P/3681/FUL (appended to this report) makes it explicit that the appeal was dismissed only because of overlooking from two-bedroom windows in the east elevations (one in each house).
 Other first floor windows in the east elevations could be obscure glazed, and adequate distances were found to exist in respect of windows in the north elevation.